-The essays you will find on this site are meant to encompass a wide variety of topics from general to specific, covering a span of the arts from sacred to secular, high culture to popular.
+The essays you will find on this site encompass a wide variety of topics from general to specific, covering a span of the arts from sacred to secular, high culture to popular.
 They are united by a focus on human creativity as it relates to holiness, to sacredness.

 The following are a few preliminary ideas on the sacred arts from a theological perspective.
 They are offered for reflection, expansion, critique.